cyberark/conjur-puppet/README.md

 ### Beginning with conjur

-This module provides a `conjur_secret` function that can be used to retrieve secrets from Conjur.
-Given a Conjur variable identifier, `conjur_secret` uses the node’s Conjur identity to resolve and return the variable’s value.
+This module provides a `conjur::secret` function that can be used to retrieve secrets from Conjur.
+Given a Conjur variable identifier, `conjur::secret` uses the node’s Conjur identity to resolve and return the variable’s value.

-    dbpass = conjur_secret('production/postgres/password')
+    dbpass = conjur::secret('production/postgres/password')

 Hiera attributes can also be used to inform which secret should be fetched, depending on the node running the Conjur module.
 For example, if `hiera('domain')` returns `app1.example.com` and a Conjur variable named `domains/app1.example.com/ssl-cert` exists, the SSL certificate can be retrieved and written to a file like so:

     file { '/etc/ssl/cert.pem':
-      content => conjur_secret("domains/%{hiera('domain')}/ssl-cert"),
+      content => conjur::secret("domains/%{hiera('domain')}/ssl-cert"),
       ensure => file,
       show_diff => false  # don't log file content!
     }

 ## Usage

-This module provides the `conjur_secret` function, described above, and the `conjur` class, which can be configured to establish Conjur host identity on the node running Puppet.
+This module provides the `conjur::secret` function, described above, and the `conjur` class, which can be configured to establish Conjur host identity on the node running Puppet.

 ### Conjur host identity with Host Factory